Walk through 5 essential DevOps pipeline stages

 DevOps is often considered as an organization's culture or mindset focused on collaboration between development and IT operation steam to build managed software in a rapid intuitive manner.
 DevOps is also a methodology consisting of distinct steps or phases.
 This DevOps pipeline is repeated on continuous phases.
 The exact technologies and practices that define each phase vary between organizations

-Following are the essential DevOps pipeline stages:
+The essential DevOps pipeline stages:

 Plan: This is the first stage in the DevOps Pipeline, here Development and IT ops teams, business leaders and other stakeholders define application requirements and set project goals.